urbit/docs/docs/using/web.md

     This is a simple markdown file.

 Create the directory `/home/web/test/` and add two more markdown files in it.
-(In urbit, there is no distinction between a directory and a file.
-In this case, `test` is both a file and a directory.
-So, if you're adding files directly from unix, simply `mkdir test` and urbit will treat the file and directory as the same entity.)

 Now modify `/home/web/test.md` to list the children using the `<list/>` JSX: